-u3a Litter Pickers

-Would you like to walk around Ivybridge getting friendly smiles from people you don't know - and expressions of thanks for what you are doing?
+u3a Litter Pickers Would you like to walk around Ivybridge getting friendly smiles from people you don't know - and expressions of thanks for what you are doing?
 Yes, this is all about clearing unsightly litter from our little town.
 Vic started this group with the aim of clearing up the litter and rubbish that we see on our streets.
 We meet outside the Watermark on the second Friday of each month at 10 a.m.
-Vic brings the litter picking sticks and bags and we are assigned an area to clean up.
+Vic brings the litter picking sticks and bags and we are all assigned an area to clean up.
+Come and join us.

-The Day Trip Group.

-This being a new category and although every member may attend it was felt it would be put under a "group" title.
-Rhoda Lloyd was very brave to take on this new group and so far we have enjoyed three such trips.
-The first was a trip to Rosemore RHS Gardens, in April.
+The Day Trip Group This is a new 'group' although every member is invited to join and attend trips.
+Rhoda Lloyd was very brave to take on organising outings for us and so far we have enjoyed three such trips.
+The first was a trip to Rosemore RHS Gardens in April.
 The second was "On the Tamar", a boat trip from Plymouth to Calstock in July.
-The last being a day out at Arlington Court and Carriage Museum in October.
+The last was a day out at Arlington Court and Carriage Museum in October.
 All were very successful and enjoyed by those that attended.
 A huge thank you to Rhoda for organising these trips and the collection of the money for them.
 Lessons have been learnt and although there was a small short fall on one trip due to the cost of the coach, all further trips will be self funded.
+If you have any bright ideas for a trip that would appeal to fellow members, please get in touch with Rhoda.
+Fresh inspiration is